People and Organizations

 set in the same way as other partitioning.
 The type of name is given using classified_as

 , in the regular fashion.
-Western name division vocabulary is given below, and other name part types should be suggested.
+Western name division vocabulary is used in the example below, and other name part types should be suggested.

 Example: